robhagemans/monobit/YAFF.md

 - `outline-thickness`: number of pixels in a generated outline
 - `underline-thickness`: number of pixels in a generated underline
 - `underline-descent`: location of underline in pixels below the baseline
+- `strikethrough-thickness`: number of pixels in a generated strikethrough
+- `strikethrough-ascent`: top of strikethrough in pixels above the baseline
 - `superscript-size`: pixel size of superscript font to use
 - `superscript-offset`: Horizontal (in direction of writing), upward offset for a superscript
 - `subscript-size`: pixel size of subscript font to use